Tom Clancy, U.S. master of spy thriller novels, dies at 66

 "My suspicion is he was soaking up as much as he was giving, just because of the stories that were being told about the Vietnam era," Oelstrom said.

-Clancy's next book, "Command Authority," is due to be published on December 3.

-Clancy is survived by his wife Alexandra Llewellyn Clancy and their daughter Alexis Jacqueline Page Clancy, and four children from a previous marriage to Wanda King, including Michelle Bandy, Christine Blocksidge, Kathleen Clancy and Thomas Clancy 3rd.
+Clancy is survived by wife Alexandra Llewellyn Clancy and their daughter Alexis Jacqueline Page Clancy.
+The author is survived by four other children Michelle Bandy, Christine Blocksidge, Kathleen Clancy and Thomas Clancy 3rd from a previous marriage to Wanda King.

 In a 1992 interview with The Baltimore Sun, he attributed much of his success to being "lucky," saying that he had a normal middle-class American upbringing.

-"I was a little nerdy but a completely normal kid," Clancy told the newspaper.
+"I was a little nerdy but a completely normal kid," Clancy told the paper.
 "Mom and Dad loved each other.
 It was like 'Leave it to Beaver.'"